Germany 2008 "For the Youth - Dinosaurs"

 Note:

-Most Plateosaurus fossils, discovered between 1911 and 1932 in Germany, found their way to the Museum für Naturkunde in Berlin and the Naturaliensammlung in Stuttgart (predecessor to the State Museum of Natural History Stuttgart), where many of them were destroyed during World War II.
+Most Plateosaurus fossils, discovered between 1911 and 1932 in Germany, found their way to the Museum für Naturkunde in Berlin and the Naturaliensammlung in Stuttgart (predecessor to the State Museum of Natural History Stuttgart), where many were destroyed during World War II.

 Plateosaurus reconstruction on display in Naturkunde Museum of Stuttgart Plateosaurus skeleton on display in Naturkunde Museum of Stuttgart